 Why Do You Think a Compass Needle Always Points North?

-At its core, the reason why a compass needle always points north lies in the Earth’s magnetic field.
+The reason why a compass needle always points north lies in the Earth’s magnetic field.
 The Earth behaves like a giant magnet, with invisible lines of magnetic force running from its magnetic north pole to its magnetic south pole.
 When a compass needle is suspended freely, it aligns itself along these magnetic lines.
 This alignment is due to the properties of magnets, where opposite poles attract and similar poles repel.

 The Earth’s Magnetic Field